Board of Trustees

 How the Board Works

-All MPS parents are invited to attend board meetings and to contact parent representatives, the director, or any board members at any time.
+Terms are held for one year, and the Board meets monthly.
+All MPS parents are invited to attend board meetings and to contact the Director or any board members at any time.

 Questions for the Board?

-The By-Laws for Mountain Pathways
+The By-Laws of Mountain Pathways

 The purpose of our by-laws is to establish direction and clarity for the internal rules and operating procedures for our school.
 We have worked hard to create and uphold a document that establishes how the organization will be governed, clarifies roles and responsibilities, and ensures consistent decision-making for staff and families; which make up our Corporation.
 Bylaws are essential for maintaining order, preventing disputes, and ensuring the organization can operate effectively and legally.